REI worker organization: 2020

-Workers also criticized the company for furloughing its retail staff, unpaid, during April until July 2020, and then laying off 400 of the workers while opening six new stores.
+Workers also criticized the co-op for furloughing its retail staff, unpaid, during April until July 2020, and then laying off 400 of the workers while opening six new stores.
 REI said it had closed the stores to prioritize the safety of workers and customers, and paid the employees as long as they could before the furlough, and maintained all employee benefits during the closures.
 Artz gave up his entire salary during the unpaid leave, along with board members and REI executives taking a 20-percent reduction in pay and forfeiture of bonuses for 2021.
 The company also laid off 300 corporate employees due to the pandemic.
-REI said that the decisions made during 2020 were necessary to maintain a healthy infrastructure, later selling their recently opened Bellevue, Washington corporate headquarters in favor of a "remote-first" approach to recoup losses from the pandemic.
+REI said that the decisions made during 2020 were necessary to maintain a healthy infrastructure, later selling their recently opened Bellevue, Washington, corporate headquarters in favor of a "remote-first" approach to recoup losses from the pandemic.

 In fall 2020, the group called out REI's marketing around the 2015 #OptOutside campaign a "marketing move" that only benefited corporate workers.
 Workers in Pittsburgh, Saratoga, and Portland alleged that the company's marketing of its image covered up "what REI is" and the working conditions, alleging that working at REI in retail "you cannot make a living".
 The campaign was centered around workers receiving one full day of paid time off on Black Friday to "do what they love most – be outside", and the ethical responsibility of discouraging shopping.
 REI said in a press release that they were paying all of its 12,000 employees for the day off.
-Workers said that members and staff were excited about the annual initiative, but also reported that a minimum to receive paid days off at the company is 24 hours, a threshold they said many had struggled to meet, saying that closing on Black Friday resulted in a reduction of hours that disqualified them from receiving holiday pay on both Thanksgiving and Black Friday.
+Workers said that members and staff were excited about the annual initiative, but also reported that a minimum to receive paid days off at the co-op is 24 hours, a threshold they said many had struggled to meet, saying that closing on Black Friday resulted in a reduction of hours that disqualified them from receiving holiday pay on both Thanksgiving and Black Friday.
 Workers alleged the practice was systemic, but REI said that their scheduling was based around customer experience, and employee availability and performance.
 The campaign was widely praised by the public and by corporate REI employees, and workers organizing and speaking to the press said that they believed REI was one of the best retailers for which to work.
 REI also said that it offered bonuses to all employees, and employees who worked more than 20 hours a week were eligible for "some of the best benefits available to retail employees".

-The company said that it put more than 70 percent of profits into employee profit sharing programs and its member dividend program, and that it placed "purpose before profits".
+The co-op said that it put more than 70 percent of profits into employee profit sharing programs and its member dividend program, and that it placed "purpose before profits".